dhruvnt/Dijkstras-Search-Algorithim-Visualizer/README.md

-#Dijkstras Search Algorithm Visualiser
+# A* Search Algorithm Visualiser

-Creating a Python search algorithm visualizer, based on the A*(also known as Dijkstras) algorithm!
+Created a Python Based search algorithm visualizer.
+The Visualiser uses Pygame to create an interactive search grid.
+The program will use A*(Dijkstras) algorithm to find the optimal path from Node A to Node B